Turtledove General Delivery

 Turtledove General Delivery (Postlagernd Turteltaube) is a 1952 West German comedy film directed by Gerhard T. Buchholz and starring Horst Niendorf, Barbara Rütting and Heinz Schacht.
-The title is a reference to the Poste restante mail service, which is used as a contract point by the film's characters.
+The title is a reference to the Poste restante mail service, which is used as a contact point by the film's characters.
 The film portrays a number of residents of East Germany who decide to escape to the West.